Solar panels in Newcastle

 Is solar worth it in Newcastle?

-Yes, for most owner-occupied homes with a reasonable roof.
-The North East generates around 93% of the UK average for solar, a small difference that is easily outweighed by a good south, east or west-facing roof.
-With electricity around 27p per kWh and Smart Export Guarantee income on what you export, a typical Newcastle home saves £400 to £1,000 a year.
+Yes, for most owner-occupied Newcastle homes with a usable roof.
+The North East generates around 93% of the UK average for solar, a small difference that a south, east or west-facing roof easily outweighs.
+Many of the city's bay-fronted terraces have two roof pitches, so an east-west split still performs well and the calculator accounts for direction.
+With electricity around 27p per kWh and Smart Export Guarantee income, a typical Newcastle home saves £400 to £1,000 a year with a payback of 7 to 10 years.

 Local installation